Close Menu

 WHO CAN BE A REPRESENTATIVE PAYEE?

-In order to be a representative payee, you must know what the beneficiary’s needs.
-Your job as the payee is to decide the best use of benefits for the care of the beneficiary.
+In order to be a representative payee, you must know what the beneficiary needs.
+Your job as the payee is to decide the best use of benefits for optimal care.
 You are not allowed to use the funds for yourself.
-Nor are you allowed to misuse the funds or withhold the funds from the beneficiary.
+Nor are you allowed to misuse the funds or keep the funds from the beneficiary.

 The SSA will require the payee to complete a form, each year, to account for the benefits.
 It is also possible for a Protection and Advocacy agency in your state to contact you to review your receipts and records of income and expenses for the beneficiary.

-Family members often use a power of attorney to handle a disabled family member’s money or affairs.
-However, for SSA funds, a power of attorney is not an acceptable way to manage a person’s monthly benefits.
-The SSA will only recognize only the designated representative payee to handle monthly benefit payments.
+Family members often use a power of attorney to handle another family member’s money or affairs.
+However, for SSA funds, a power of attorney is not an acceptable way to manage another person’s monthly benefits.
+The SSA will only recognize the designated rep payee to handle monthly benefit payments.

 HOW THE REPRESENTATIVE PAYEE MUST USE MONTHLY BENEFITS